mmb-carb/ESTA/docs/DEVELOPERS.md

         │
         └───testing/emfac2014totalstester.py

-The `esta.py` script in the home folder acts as an executable so the ESTA model can be run.
+The `esta.py` run script in the home folder acts like an executable so the ESTA model can be run.
 It's major purpose is to take a path to the config file and call the `src.core.esta_model_builder.py` script.
 The `esta_model_builder.py` script breaks the config file into sections and options using the `CustomParser` class in `src.core.custom_parser.py`.

 For instance, when parsing the scaling step, a small section of code parses the config file and instantiates a list of classes to do the scaling: